 Read the DIY Books

 Look to books for ideas, and DIY instructions.
 There are aspects of woodworking that have not changed for centuries, and basic electrical work is easy to learn.
 Before you invest in expensive new books, see what’s at your local library.
-Not only can you often find beautifully illustrated home DIY home repair books with step by step instructions that will help you ace the basics, they’re also an excellent source of inspiration for new project ideas.
+Not only can you often find beautifully illustrated home DIY home repair books with step by step instructions that will help you ace the basics, but they’re also an excellent source of inspiration for new project ideas.

 Know Your Personal Limits